Babymonster: 2018–2022: Formation and pre-debut activities

 Following the launch of YG Entertainment's representative girl groups, 2NE1 (2009) and Blackpink (2016), news of their next girl group circulated as early as 2018.
-They received applicants from various countries, some of whom were accepted into its training program as early as age 10, training an average of four to five years.
-In the number of recruits, each prospective member placed first against thousands in their respective auditions.
-In January 2020, "Babymonster", one of many names initially considered for Blackpink, and "Baemon" (a syllabic abbreviation of the former) were trademarked in English and Korean by the label and tentatively used by media outlets until the eventual disclosure of their official uses.
+Applicants were recruited from various countries, with some trainees entering the program as early as age ten and completing an average of four to five years of training.
+Each prospective member prevailed over thousands in their respective auditions.
+In 2020, "Babymonster", one of many names initially considered for Blackpink, and "Baemon" (a syllabic abbreviation of the former) were trademarked in English and Korean at the Korean Intellectual Property Office by the label, and were tentatively used by media outlets as provisional names until the official disclosure of the names.
+The early idea of the group was as a Big Mama-style, R&B‑oriented vocal group, with internal reports describing an emphasis on candidates with strong, distinct vocal timbres.

 Its selection process was chronicled in Last Evaluation (2023), a reality show filmed in the previous year prior to its airing, showcasing seven potential members.
-Label founder, Yang Hyun-suk, enlisted assistance by Lee Su-hyun of AKMU, and Winner's Kang Seung-yoon and Lee Seung-hoon amidst others to judge, rank, and determine its formation for the duration of the show.
+Label founder and executive producer, Yang Hyun-suk, enlisted assistance by Lee Su-hyun of AKMU, and Winner's Kang Seung-yoon and Lee Seung-hoon amidst others to judge, rank, and determine its formation for the duration of the show.
 Yang revealed the number of members he first planned was five; however, a seven-piece ensemble was finalized with three South Koreans (Ahyeon, Rami, Rora), two Japanese (Ruka, Asa), and two Thai members (Pharita, Chiquita).
 Ahyeon, Ruka, Chiquita, Rami, and Pharita were selected by the label, while Rora and Asa were contemplated to be placed into two different projects before ultimately joining the final line-up as the "fans' choice".

-Leading to their acceptance into the label, Rami started as a child model at age two; Ruka debuted in the Japanese girl group Shibu3 project; Rora joined the children's music group U.SSO Girl with Hyein of NewJeans; and Pharita modelled in contests and sought for audition programs.
-Ruka, the longest trained member of the seven, Rora, and Asa, trained under the company for six years anterior to their debut.
-Rami and Ahyeon honed their craft for five years, while Pharita, who was chosen out of 1,226 applicants in her audition, trained for four years.
-Chiquita, the final addition to the prospective group, joined after three months of training, the shortest period of all members; cultivating with its members for three years.
-In this time, their vocals were often recorded in their labelmate's work (i.e. the final chorus of Kang Seung-yoon's "Iyah" (아이야; aiya)).
+Leading to their acceptance into the label, the seven members accumulated disparate forms of television and entertainment experience: Rami started as a child model at age two; Ruka debuted in the Japanese girl group Shibu3 project; Rora performed in the children's music band U.SSO Girl with Hyein of NewJeans; and Pharita participated in modeling contests and audition programs.
+Once admitted to the company's training program, Ruka, the longest trained member of the seven, Rora, and Asa, trained under the company for six years.
+Rami and Ahyeon trained for five years, while Pharita, selected from 1,226 applicants, trained for four.
+Chiquita, the final recruit, joined after a brief three month training period, the shortest of all seven, and subsequently trained alongside the rest for three years.
+During this preparatory phase, the trainees underwent monthly evaluations and occasionally provided guide and background vocals for their labelmates (i.e. the final chorus of Kang Seung-yoon's "Iyah" (아이야; aiya)).